thejsway/thejsway/manuscript/chapter05.md

 Functions can include everything you can use in a regular program: variables, conditionals, loops, etc. Functions can call one another, giving the programmer an enormous amount of freedom for building programs.

-However, not everything deserves to be in its own function. it's better to write short and focused ones, in order to limit dependencies and improve program understanding.
+However, not everything deserves to be in its own function.
+It's better to write short and focused ones, in order to limit dependencies and improve program understanding.

 ### Leveraging JavaScript predefined functions